 Here's an idea I haven't seen suggested before: use an alligator clip on one of the short pins to hold the part in place.
 Solder the free pin, remove the clip, then solder the other pin.

-(These little copper clips also make fantastic heat sinks when soldering sensitive components, such as polystyrene capacitors, although for that application I would mount the clip on the top of the board, between the lead being soldered and the capacitor body.)
+The little copper clips pictured above make fantastic heat sinks when soldering sensitive components, such as polystyrene capacitors, although for that application I would mount the clip on the top of the board, between the lead being soldered and the capacitor body.

 Have more tips?
 Send 'em in; we'll publish them here!